mcmtroffaes/homepage/2014/03/25/using_records_in_agda.rst

-In order to specify an instance of ``IsEquivalence`` in the premises of the theorem, we can now use our new data type instead of having to specify proofs of all axioms.
+In order to specify an instance of ``IsEquivalence`` in the premises of the theorem, we can now use our new data type, extracting the proofs of each of the properties by pattern matching.

-Similarly, it provides with some simplification when we have to apply the theorem, say, to prove that it holds for natural numbers:
+When we have to apply the theorem, say, to prove that it holds for natural numbers, things become particularly simple:

 .. code-block:: haskell